 Eating right is crucial, too.
-Limit your consumption of saturated fat, since new research suggests that eating too much could mess with your body’s sleep-wake cycle.
+Limit your consumption of greasy, heavy foods before bed, since they can cause acid reflux or heartburn and mess with your body’s sleep-wake cycle.

 Stop eating 2 to 3 hours before bed to allow your body plenty of time to digest, and steer clear of spicy fare or lots of fluids at night, both of which can disrupt sleep.

 Finally, avoid caffeine past late afternoon.
-Consuming the stuff—in the form of coffee, tea, or chocolate—up to six hours before bed can slash your sleep by up to an hour, found a recent study from the Academy of Sleep Medicine.
+Consuming the stuff—in the form of coffee, tea, or chocolate—up to six hours before bed can slash your sleep by up to an hour, foundfrom the Academy of Sleep Medicine.

 Think positive.
 Really!

-Even after you’ve adopted healthier sleeping habits, it’s still essential to keep an optimistic outlook about falling asleep.
+Even after you’ve adopted healthier sleeping habits, it’s still essential to keep an optimistic outlook about falling asleep quickly.

 “Some people have unrealistic expectations of how long they should be sleeping, think that poor daytime performance is only due to insomnia, or think their insomnia is worse than it actually says,” say American Psychological Association experts.